reynaldhavard/wandb-ci-cd/README.md

 # wandb-ci-cd

-This repo is following the CI/CD for Machine Learning course from W&B.
+This repo is following the [CI/CD for Machine Learning (GitOps) course from W&B](https://www.wandb.courses/courses/ci-cd-for-machine-learning).